UnforeseenOcean/ESP32-BT-Speaker/README.md

 # How do I add more sounds?
 Add events you want to capture in the code and use `queuePromptSound(sound, length);` where needed.

+Sounds must be less than 1.5 seconds per file !!

 # Known Issues
 - The volume of Bluetooth source is set automatically to 0 upon connecting for some reason.
 - Clicks can be heard in the prompt audio, this may be because of the header data and metadata included (consider removing it on your side)